zefoy/ngx-color-picker/README.md

 (cpSliderDragEnd)            // Slider name and current color, send when slider dragging ends (mouseup,touchend) (cpSliderDragStart)          // Slider name and current color, send when slider dragging starts (mousedown,touchstart)
-                             //   ({slider: string, value: number|string, color: string})
+                             //   ({slider: string, value: number|string, color: string}) [cpAddColorButton]           // Show an Add Color button which add the color into preset (false).
+[cpAddColorButtonText]       // Button label text shown inside the Add Color button ('Add color').
+[cpAddColorButtonClass]      // Additional class for customizing the Add Color button ('').

+[cpRemoveColorButtonClass]   // Additional class for customizing the Remove Color button ('').
+[cpMaxPresetColorsLength]    // Use this option to set the max colors allowed into preset panel (6: number).

+[cpPresetEmptyMessage]       // Message for empty colors if any provided used ('No colors added').
+[cpPresetEmptyMessageClass]  // Additional class for customizing the empty colors message ('').

 ```